launchdarkly/ios-client-sdk/MigrationGuide.md

 ### Install `LDClient` Feature Flag Observers
 For any object (Swift enum and struct cannot be feature flag observers) that conformed to `LDClientDelegate`, set observers on the `LDClient` that correspond to the implemented delegate methods.
 Use the steps below as a guide.
 - `featureFlagDidUpdate` was called whenever any feature flag was updated.
 Assess the feature flags the former delegate was interested in.
-  1. If the object watches a single feature flag, use `observer(key:, owner:, handler:)`.
+  1. If the object watches a single feature flag, use `observe(key:, owner:, handler:)`.
 You can call the original delegate method from the `handler`, or copy the code in the delegate method into the handler.
 The `LDChangedFlag` passed into the handler has the `key` for the changed flag.
   2. If the object watches a set of feature flags, but not all of them in the environment, use `observe(keys:, owner:, handler:)`.
 As with 1 above, you can call the original delegate method by looping through the keys in the `[LDFlagKey, LDChangedFlag]` passed into the handler.
 Or you may copy the delegate method code into the handler.
 Each changed feature flag has an entry in `changedFlags` that contains a `LDChangedFlag` you can use to update the client app.
   3. If the object watches all of the feature flags in an environment (available with a specific `mobileKey`) use `observeAll(owner: , handler:)`.
 Follow the guidance in #2 above to unpack changed feature flag details.
 - `userDidUpdate` was called whenever any feature flag changed.
 Follow the guidance under `featureFlagDidUpdate` to decide which observer method to call on the client.